SomeRandomFella/cookie-clicker-mod-menu/README.md

 # How do I install???

-There are many ways you can inject your game with Tatar Mod Menu here are some of the ways
+There are many ways you can inject your game with Tatar Mod Menu here are some of the ways and DO CONTROL + Q TO OPEN IT!

 ## Bookmarklet (Reccomended)